Teacher Education Program Information

 Students will not be allowed to enroll in "blocked" 300-400 level education courses until they have been admitted to the Teacher Education program (enrollment in a limited number of "unblocked" 300-400 level courses will be permitted in the Early Childhood Unified, Elementary Education, Middle Level, Special Education Mild/Moderate K-6, and Special Education Mild/Moderate 7-12 programs).

 Arrangements are made for students who qualify to complete their student teaching requirement in schools located in Nebraska and other states.
 Most pre-student teaching and student teaching field experiences take place in schools that are members of UNK Network of Partner Schools.
 UNK teacher candidates will complete a minimum of 16 weeks (12 credit hours) of all-day student teaching.
-Some teacher candidates who pursue more than one endorsement will be required to complete 20 weeks of student teaching (17 credit hours) or more, depending on the endorsement.
+Some teacher candidates who pursue more than one endorsement will be required to complete 20 weeks of student teaching (17 credit hours) or more, depending on the endorsements.

 All UNK student teachers under this program are obligated and pledge themselves to observe local rules and regulations.
 Any student teacher may be removed at any time upon the recommendation of the superintendent of schools or his designated representative.